 Consider Assistance Programs

-There are many different organizations – federal and private – that offer financial assistance for people who are disabled and can’t pay their medical bills.
-Do some research online to learn the options available in your area.
+There are many different organizations – federal and private – that offer financial assistance for people who are disabled and can't pay their medical bills.
+One of these is Medicare & Medicaid.
+Do some research online to learn the options available to you.

 Need Social Security Disability Benefits?
 Trust Edgar Snyder & Associates